 At Vespers yesterday afternoon the psalms of Vespers for Saturday were sung under the single antiphon, Alleluia.
 The chapter, Carissimi: Obsecro vos etc, was proper to the Sunday, the Office hymn was Ad regias Agni dapes.
-After the collect of the Sunday commemorations are sung of the Octave of St. Joseph and of St. Anicetus.
-The Paschal Suffrage of the Cross is omitted due to the Octave.
-At Compline Te lucis was sung to the Paschal tone with the Doxology Deo Patri sit gloria etc and the Dominical preces were omitted.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. John before the Latin Gate, of St. Stanislaus and of the Octave of the Solemnity of St. Joseph.
+The Paschal Suffrage of the Cross was omitted due to the double feasts and Octave.
+At Compline Te lucis was sung with the Paschal Doxology and the Dominical preces were omitted.

 At Mattins the invitatory is the great proclamation of the Resurrection, Surrexit Dominus vere, Alleluia.
 The Office hymn is Rex sempiterne Caelitum.
 In the first nocturn the lessons are the Incipit of the book of the Apocalypse of St. John.
 In the second nocturn the lessons are taken from a sermon of St. Augustine and in the third nocturn St. Augustine also provides the homily on St. John's Gospel.
-At Lauds, after the collect of the Sunday, commemorations are sung of the Octave of St. Joseph and of St. Anicetus.
-The Paschal Commemoration of the Cross is omitted (contrary to what is indicated in this year's Ordo).
+At Lauds, after the collect of the Sunday, commemorations are sung of St. Stanislaus and of the Octave of St. Joseph.
+The Paschal Commemoration of the Cross is omitted.

 At Prime and the Hours the hymns have the Paschal Doxology.
 At Prime the Dominical preces are omitted due to the Octave.

 Mass is sung after Terce.
 The Gloria is sung, the second collect is of the Octave of St. Joseph, the third collect is of St. Anicetus.
 The Creed is sung and the Paschaltide preface is sung.